postcss/postcss/README.md

 # PostCSS

-PostCSS is a framework for CSS postprocessors, to modify CSS by your JS fuction.
+PostCSS is a framework for CSS postprocessors, to modify CSS by your JS function.

 It takes care about most of common CSS tool task: